Keloran/GolangTechTask/README.md

 To add this you will have to:
 * Setup a docker-compose file to spin up your DB of choice
 * Use whatever tooling you are comfortable with to manage migrating the schema
-* Add a database package that prodives a DB backed implementation of the `handlers.Store` interface and use that in `cmd/server/main.go` in place of the in-memory store
+* Add a database package that provides a DB backed implementation of the `handlers.Store` interface and use that in `cmd/server/main.go` in place of the in-memory store